-As the issuer of the Notes, ECLF is either registered to offer and sell the Notes or is exempt from registration in those jurisdictions where the Notes are offered for sale.
+As the issuer of the Notes, ECLF is either registered to offer and sell the Notes or is relying on exemptions from registration requirements in those jurisdictions where the Notes are offered for sale.
 Certain employees and affiliated persons are authorized to disseminate information about ECLF and the Notes and are registered or exempt from broker-dealer and agent requirements in those jurisdictions where the Notes are offered for sale.
 We may, in the future, offer the Notes through registered broker-dealer(s), each of which will be a member of FINRA and registered as a broker-dealer with the SEC and in each applicable state.
-See "Distribution" on page 32.
+See "Distribution" on page 35.